All Products

 • Subscription:

-To view the number of protected objects that are added to your WAF instance and the number of protected objects that still can be added to your WAF instance, you can go to the Protected Objects page of the WAF 3.0 console.
+You can log on to the Web Application Firewall 3.0 console and go to the Protected Objects page to view the number of protected objects that are added to WAF and the number of protected objects that can be added to WAF.

 • If the number of protected objects that you add to WAF reaches the limit, you can no longer add domain names or cloud service instances to WAF.
-In addition, you can no longer purchase additional domain name quota.
+You also cannot purchase additional Domain Name Extension quotas.
 If you want to add more protected objects to WAF, you can remove protected objects that no longer require WAF protection from your WAF instance or upgrade your WAF instance.
-For more information, see Manage protected objects, Manage protected object groups, and Upgrade or downgrade a WAF instance.
+For more information, see Manage protected objects, Manage protected object groups, and Upgradation and downgrade.

-Cloud native mode (Enable WAF protection for an MSE instance)
+Cloud native mode (Enable WAF protection for an MSE gateway instance)

-Cloud native mode (Enable WAF protection for a custom domain name bound to a web application in Function Compute)
+Cloud native mode (Enable WAF protection for a custom domain name in Function Compute)

 CNAME record mode